chimenchen/jchmlib/README.md

 * The `jchmlib` is written in Java only, rather than wrapping existing C/C++ library.
   It is easier to get it working on different platforms.
 * Better search support:
-  * full-text-search (FTS) is supported if there is the built-in FTS index in CHM file.
+  * full-text-search (FTS) is supported if there is built-in FTS index in CHM file.
   * otherwise, FTS index can be generated and searched on.
-  * enumeration-based-search by searching through the pages in CHM file can also be used without FTS index.
+  * enumeration-based search by searching through the pages in CHM file can also be used without FTS index.
   * Phrase search is supported.
 * Better support for non-English languages, like Chinese, Japanese, Korean.
-  *  It will detect CHM file encoding, and can try to fix encoding when it is wrong set in CHM file.
+  *  It will detect CHM file encoding, and can try to fix encoding when it is wrongly set in CHM file.
   *  It can show table of contents (topics tree) correctly for non-English files.
   *  It can also search using non-English search words in non-English files.
 * The `ChmWeb` is a web server for serving CHM files, so that you can read CHM files in your favorite web browser.